Frequently Asked Questions

 Creating vibrant parishes that exhibit the marks of parish vitality requires that we direct current and future resources to the critical ministries that will get us there.

-To do that, we need to evaluate the business structures (how operate), buildings, facilities and financial requirements of existing parishes to assess where we can more prudently apply our resources to support and strengthen key ministry leadership roles, programs and activities.
+To do that, we need to evaluate the structures including schools and other facilities, along with the financial requirements of existing parishes to assess where we can more prudently apply our resources to support and strengthen key ministry leadership roles, programs and activities.